Axway/amplify-central/content/en/docs/manage_document_library/documentation_library_management.md

 Learn how to use the Document Library WebUI to:

 * Upload a document
-* Make a document available for Product document or Marketplace settings
+* Make a document available (product document / Marketplace settings)
 * Restrict the document access
 * Edit a document (coming soon)
 * Delete a document